ptqa/chef-bosun/README.md

 # chef-bosun
 Chef cookbook for bosun-server

-This cookbook is kinda usable, but it only installs bosun binary with runit service.
-IT DOES NOT INSTALLS OPENTSDB/HBASE.
+This cookbook is kinda usable, but it only installs bosun binary with runit service. ***IT DOES NOT INSTALL OPENTSDB/HBASE.***

 # Attributes
 This cookbook is attribute driven.
 List of attributes that you can change: